The Chronicles of Daer Akmir

 Today the Six Duchies are dripping in lashings of player driven story and drowning in the depths of the writing of hundreds of excellent refs throughout the years.
 It is a mighty bastion of tales that beckons those that seek the epic nature of the questing hero backed by the faith of their deity, the politically powerful sourcerer, the noble back alley dealer, a quick fingered chirurgeon, engineer or artificer.
 Perhaps a peerless priest of pious portent or striding wilderness hero alongside the bright hearted noble or everyman hero.

-As more and more people strode into our world so we expanded the story and the world around it, once hinted at or rarely visited places took to the boards and upstaged the main performer.
+As more and more people strode into our world so we expanded the story and the world around it, and once hinted at or rarely visited places took to the boards and upstaged the main performer.

 The Low Kingdom